tanner-johnson2718/3D_ToolChain/README.md

     * Save off a log and create a dummy printer for debug
 * meme ctlr refine doc
 * thermistor curcuit doc
-* Fade height

 ### Enclosure
-* enclosure finish cad and look into ammeters
+* enclosure finish cad
 * Cut t slot Al for elctronics enclosure
 * Get running with skr board
 * enclosure doc fan and go over power draw doc (i.e. board, heated bed, etc)
+* ammeters and do I needd another MCU for chamber temp management
+    * display?

+### Designs
+* Hexagon tile script
+* Reorg and integrate other design repos to this one